github/training-kit/CONTRIBUTING.md

 These materials are designed to help those new to Git, GitHub and software development as a whole.
 By using these cheatsheets, we hope users will:

-- Feel welcome and become active contributors in the open source community
+- Feel welcome and become active contributors in the open source community.
-- Learn best practices for using Git, GitHub and other GitHub supported projects such as Electron, Atom, etc
+- Learn best practices for using Git, GitHub and other GitHub supported projects such as Electron, Atom, etc.
-- Learn how to use the applications within GitHub's ecosystem to build better software
+- Learn how to use the applications within GitHub's ecosystem to build better software.

 ### Types of contributions we love

 We're always looking for contributions to help improve these resources.
 This includes:

-- Improving the existing cheatsheets
+- Improving the existing cheatsheets.
-- Translations of existing cheatsheets into new languages
+- Translations of existing cheatsheets into new languages.
-- Adding new classes or resources aligned with the [goals](#the-goal-of-these-resources)
+- Adding new classes or resources aligned with the [goals](#the-goal-of-these-resources).

 <hr>